meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 Buyers and nonbuyers were quite similar in their present happiness but there were significant differences in past and future happiness.

 Lottery winners: future > past
 	Because in contrast to their big winner's life, their past seems unhappy in comparison.
 Control: past > future
+##### Again, adaptation level theory

 Although lottery winners felt good about winning the lottery, they took less pleasure than controls in a variety of ordinary and mundane events.
 They were not generally happier than the control group.
 #### Limitations